truenas/documentation/content/SCALETutorials/Storage/Disks/ReplacingDisks.md

 When the scrub operation finishes, return to the **Devices** screen, expand the VDEV, then click the disk, and try to off-line it again.
 {{< /expand >}}

+After offlining the failed disk, physically remove it from the system.

-## Replacing a Failed Disk
+### Replacing a Failed Disk Without a Hot Spare

-If you are replacing the failed disk you took offline and removed, insert the replacement disk now.
+After [taking the failed disk offline](#taking-a-failed-disk-offline) and physically removing it from the system, insert the replacement disk now.
 The new disk must have the same or greater capacity as the failed disk.
 If replacing a failed disk with an available disk in the system, proceed to the next step.